The Heartbreak Kid (2007 film): Plot

-Later on, Eddie decides to propose divorce to Lila at lunch, but then Martin and his brother Buzz confront him.
-When Miranda learns about Lila, she and Eddie fall into the ocean and Eddie is stung by a jellyfish where Lila treats the stings by urinating on him.
-After the chaos, Lila and Miranda both abandon him (Miranda for his lies and Lila for his wish for a divorce).
+Eddie eventually decides to propose divorce to Lila at lunch, but then Martin and his brother Buzz confront him, with Martin shoving a spicy pepper up Eddie's nose as a result.
+When Miranda learns about Lila, she accidentally falls into the ocean; Eddie tries to save her and is stung by a jellyfish.
+Lila treats the stings by urinating on him, even with everybody watching.

+Eventually, Lila and Miranda both abandon Eddie (Miranda for his lies and Lila for his wish for a divorce).
 Lila even destroys Eddie's passport stranding him in Mexico.

-Eddie sinks into depression, annoying Mexican Manuel with his problems.
-Coerced by Uncle Tito, he decides to go to Mississippi to make amends with Miranda.
-Border patrol agents repeatedly catch Eddie attempting to cross the U.S. border illegally with help from Tito, but he finally gets to Oxford, Mississippi.
+Depressed, Eddie starts to drink heavily and annoys a local with stories of his problems.
+Coerced by "Uncle Tito", the hotel owner and a friend of Mac's, Eddie decides to go to Mississippi to make amends with Miranda.
+Border patrol agents repeatedly catch him attempting to cross the U.S. border illegally, but he eventually gets to Oxford, Mississippi.

-Upon meeting Miranda's family, he learns that she has married her previous boyfriend.
-Despite promising to leave Miranda alone, Eddie sneaks in and awakens Miranda as her husband sleeps.
-Her husband wakes up when Martin bursts in and attacks Eddie with a baseball bat until Doc intervenes.
+Upon meeting Miranda's family, Eddie learns that she has married someone.
+Despite promising to leave Miranda alone, he sneaks into her room and awakens her.
+Her husband wakes up when Martin bursts in and attacks Eddie until Doc intervenes.
 Eddie agrees to leave if Miranda says she truly loves her new husband, which she does.
-Eddie leaves with Doc, without knowing that Miranda looks longingly from her balcony as he walks away.
+He leaves with Doc, not knowing that Miranda still has feelings for him.

-Eighteen months later, Eddie is divorced from Lila (who got his sports store) and he moves permanently to Mexico to sell sporting goods on the beach.
-Some time later, Miranda arrives in Mexico and finds Eddie.
-She has left her husband, is single, and still in love with him.
-Eddie is thrilled.
-In a twist ending, Miranda is unaware that Eddie had remarried to a woman named Consuela, causing Eddie to go through the same predicament again.
+Eighteen months later, Eddie is divorced from Lila (who got his store) and lives in Mexico, selling sporting goods on the beach.
+Miranda later finds Eddie there.
+She has left her husband and is still in love with him.
+He is thrilled.
+Miranda, however, is unaware that Eddie had remarried someone named Consuela, causing him to go through the same predicament again.

-In a post-credits scene, it is revealed that Lila had returned to Los Cabos and stayed at a hotel room with a donkey whom she has sexual relations with.